 The geography of the Hawkesbury has placed limits on the land available for residential uses.
-As a result, the population density of the Hawkesbury at 24 persons per km2 is second only to Wollondilly as having the lowest population density within the Sydney Metropolitan Region (which has an average population density of 390 persons per km2).
+As a result, the population density of the Hawkesbury is second only to Wollondilly as having the lowest population density within the Sydney Metropolitan Region .
 Figure 4 plots the population density of the Hawkesbury based on the results of the 2016 census.